Windows Active Guard Description

 Windows Active Guard's Family of Rogue Security Programs

-FakeVimes malware have been active since 2009 and have been continually updated since then.
+Malware in the family has been active since 2009 and have been continually updated since then.
 One of the reasons why malware in the FakeVimes family have been increasingly active in 2012 is because criminals have started to integrate a rootkit component into the FakeVimes attack.
 Using a variant of the Sirefef rootkit, criminals can make programs such as Windows Active Guard particularly difficult to remove or even detect as malware.
-Examples of other fake security programs in the FakeVimes family released in 2012 include Windows PC Aid, Windows Safety Wizard and Windows Malware Firewall.
-Do not be fooled by their different names, they are all essentially the same malware infection.
+Examples of other fake security programs in the FakeVimes family released in 2012 and previous years include Do not be fooled by their different names, they are all essentially the same malware infection.

 How Windows Active Guard Tries to Steal Your Money